emvc/emvc-guide/content/guide/get-started.md

 The application skeleton is simplistic, but the code it contains has helpful comments and useful tips.
-It is worth taking a moment to browse through the code to get a sense of how a Locomotive application is structured.
+It is worth taking a moment to browse through the code to get a sense of how a emvc application is structured.
 Then continue reading this guide for details on how the pieces fit together.